Learn about XGEVA® for the prevention of bone complications in patients with:

 XGEVA® can cause fetal harm when administered to a pregnant woman.
 Based on findings in animals, XGEVA® is expected to result in adverse reproductive effects.

-Advise females of reproductive potential to use highly effective contraception during therapy, and for at least 5 months after the last dose of XGEVA®.
+Advise females of reproductive potential to use effective contraception during therapy, and for at least 5 months after the last dose of XGEVA®.
 Apprise the patient of the potential hazard to a fetus if XGEVA® is used during pregnancy or if the patient becomes pregnant while patients are exposed to XGEVA®.

 The most common adverse reactions in patients receiving XGEVA® with bone metastasis from solid tumors were fatigue/asthenia, hypophosphatemia, and nausea.
 The most common serious adverse reaction was dyspnea.
 The most common adverse reactions resulting in discontinuation were osteonecrosis and hypocalcemia.